 (Rusty Berkus, in "Appearances: Clearings Through the Masks of Our Existence")

-which can sweep down the mightiest walls of oppression and
+can sweep down the mightiest walls of oppression and

 (Robert F. Kennedy - Affirmation Day, the University of Cape Town, South Africa, 1966)